open-rpc/spec/README.md

 The table below provides examples of runtime expressions and examples of their use in a value:

-Runtime expressions preserve the type of the referenced value.

 ##### Error Object

 Defines an application level error.